rsksmart/optimism/docs/rootstock/setup_regtest.md

     ```

       > [!NOTE]
-      > These congfs shell be automated in the near future (//TODO:).
+      > These confis shall be automated in the near future (//TODO:).

-      - additionally, to make the use of the rsk make targets configure following env vars:
+      - additionally, to make the use of the rsk make targets configure the following env vars:

     ```shell
     # path to optimism